NHSDigital/nia-patient-switching-standard-adaptor/docker/release-scripts/ps-mhs-e2e/readme.txt

 the DB migration is complete which will take a couple of minutes, and can be checked by looking at the migration container cli.
 A success message should be visible once done.

-3. Run script 02-snowmed-db-setup.sh
+3. Run script 02-snomed-db-setup.sh

-This will load all snowmed codes and immunizations.
+This will load all snomed codes and immunizations.